CodeYourFuture/JavaScript-Core-1-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Alireza Bagheri
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Alireza Bagheri

 # Homework Details

-- Module:
+- Module:JS1
-- Week:
+- Week:1

 # Notes

 - What did you find easy?
+I understood all of them.

 - What did you find hard?
+No.

-- What do you still not understand?
+- What do you still not understand? ...

 - Any other notes?
+No